sandhyaraj8/sas-class/chap-02/video_02_page1.md

 * To Manipute DataSet (aka Transformation) we use DataSet Programming
 * We do not manipulate orginal (aka source) dataset
 * we bring into work-library before creating new-DataSet.

+### Keep/Drop statement allows to keep/drop Vars in output-dataset

 #### work-library
 * is TEMP library gets deleted at end-session
 * it is going to read frm "set" and put in work.demog